 BexarFest is a multimedia festival for high school students in Bexar County and surrounding areas.
 Started in 2017, BexarFest is the only film festival of its kind.
-With 2021 being a pandemic year, the BexarFest awards ceremony will be live-streamed for free on Facebook Live and YouTube.
-It was scheduled for Wednesday, February 24th at 7:00pm, but due to inclement weather, will be rescheduled for a later date.
+With 2021 being a pandemic year, the BexarFest awards ceremony will be live-streamed for free on Facebook Live and YouTube on Monday, March 15th at 7:00pm for the Premiere Night where they will showcase all of this year's entries.

 In November 2019, our M!SA Advisory Panel spoke with local students about their career choices in professions like architecture, landscape architecture, interior design, graphic design, culinary arts, contemporary art, and film.
 Click the image below to watch and pass this video along to those you know who want to pursue a career in the visual arts!

 Taeg Nishimoto is a graduate professor in the College of Architecture, Construction and Planning at UTSA.
 Originally from Japan, his interests span from all methods of architectural design from the theoretical to the technical.
 Professor Nishimoto is an impressive resource for UTSA students.
 As stated on his biography on the UTSA website: